Daniel-KM/Omeka-S-module-Adminer/README.md

 * [x] Remove the login page (login directly).
 * [x] Use composer package vrana/adminer (to minify and remove from vendor for security).
 * [x] Allow to use any adminer.css theme simply by putting it in a directory.
-* [ ] Remove access to column `password` of users and api credentials.
 * [x] Give the choice to use the simplified version "adminer editor" (finalize theme).
-- [ ] Fix the warning when changing theme on the first page.
+- [x] Fix the warning when changing theme on the first page.
 The issue is related to the load of the minified js.
       It is related to the auth process (with or without login form, that may reset token.
 See adminer/include/auth.inc.php).
+* [ ] Remove access to column `password` of users and api credentials.

 Warning